Servant Leadership and Collaboration in Philanthropy

 The nonprofit sector, also known as the philanthropy or third sector, is a place where anyone with an idea to improve the common good can make a difference.
 This sector is made up of people and institutions working to improve life through charitable and volunteer-based activities, such as the arts, hospitals, children's aid societies, environmental action, citizen collaboration, and community engagement.
 Philanthropy addresses needs that business and government cannot or will not address.
 Even the youngest people who are "doing good" at school and in their communities are part of the philanthropic sector.

-Teach students how they can influence change through the principles of servant leadership.
+We can influence change through the principles of servant leadership.
 This section explores the traits of servant leaders.

 Learn from servant leaders about their work to make the world a better place.
 This collection of reflections provides models of what works when philanthropists use abundance thinking — there is enough to go around — and work collaboratively rather than competitively to get things done.